Build-Week-My-Top-Nine/Back-End/README.md

     "username": "Sam",
     "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWJqZWN0IjozLCJ1c2VybmFtZSI6IlNhbSIsImlhdCI6MTU2OTU0OTAyMiwiZXhwIjoxNTY5NjM1NDIyfQ.uYTDE-A9Xz4vYko-H4GnfJwMrY-hkVCJGrt3dhACwrQ"
 }
+token: A JSON Web Token

-/api/topnine GET
+# /api/topnine GET
+Requires an authorization header with a JWT otherwise reject the request with a 401 HTTP status.
-Used to populate all top nine products.
-If no top nine exist in the database, it will reject the request with a 404 HTTP status.
+Used to populate all top nine products for the loged in user.
+If there is error on retriving the data, it will reject the request with a 500 HTTP status.

 If successful, it will return a 200 HTTP status and an array of objects.